smonff/smonff.github.com/source/_posts/2014-02-26-how-i-transformed-this-dirty-script-to-a-full-module-distribution.markdown

 * It was dirty (use system commands with back-quotes and other horrors)
 * It was not modular, AKA, no subroutines/methods that allow a clean API : the script is fully executed, you can't call the part that is interesting in a specific context.

-It looks like this code would be OK for a single use.
-But in case I have to re-use it again and again, it would be useful to have a pretty documentation and tests that allow to develop the program further and fix bugs without breaking an old working part of it.
+Even if it looks like this code would be OK for a single use, in the case I have to re-use it again and again, it would be useful to have a pretty documentation and tests that allow to develop the program further and fix bugs without breaking an old working part of it.

 That's why at this point, the solution to fix all these issues was to start a module distribution.
 Now, I'm going to tell you the story of a one week side-work that has been transformed to a three month (and more) of a Perl module development full of fun and adventure.
 It's more about culture and ease of use, than about performance and optimization..

 ## Looking at what others have already done on MetaCPAN
 First of all, you really should search for what you need on [MetaCPAN](https://metacpan.org).
 CPAN **is** one of the main Perl's strength so if you don't use it to make your own life simpler, all the following will be a pain.
 Installing modules from CPAN is as [simple as getting `cpanm`](https://metacpan.org/pod/App::cpanminus).
-It's almost decouraging if you decide that you want to create something new because most of the time, a module already exist for everything you want to do.
+It's almost decouraging if you decide that you want to create something new because most of the time, a module already exist for everything you want to do (in the second part of this mini-serie, we will see how it can be hard to find stuff on CPAN as it is a very large base of code, and eventually *accidentaly* reinvent the wheel).

 The interesting fact is that you can use some existing modules to create something new.
 For example, if you combine [App::Ack](http://beyondgrep.com), [Module::CoreList](https://metacpan.org/pod/Module::CoreList), [Module::Version]() and [Version::Compare](https://metacpan.org/pod/Version::Compare), you can easily build a tool that :

 * Search for declared module *uses* (`use Foo::Bar;`)
-* Know if this module version is part of your Perl core modules
+* Know if this module version is part of your Perl core modules or is from a local installation
-* Retrieve your installed module version
+* Retrieve your installed modules version
 * In case this module is in Perl core but you would use a more recent one on this environment, know it (you may have installed it to get new functionality or bug-fixes for example).

 Using the tools written by others will makes your life easier, because most of the tools you will find on CPAN have been developed by a community of developers, debugged, patched and step by step designed as better and better by the community.
 It's now time to proceed as them, and make your work possibly available to the world.